1.2 Navigating the filesystem

 Exercise - Relative and absolute paths

-You may have noticed that when you run the pwd
+You may have noticed that when you run the pwd command, it gives you

-a full path with several directory names separated by a /
+a full path with several directory names separated by a / character.

 This is a full path.
 For example, after running the commands above, I would see

-the following output for pwd
+the following output for pwd:

 /users/ff524/new